menu

 Because of many things, Biltmore Forest is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Biltmore Forest really has some of the features that families look for when choosing a good community to raise children.
 Is Biltmore Forest perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Biltmore Forest is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Biltmore Forest doesn't have a public transportation system that people use for their commute.

 Demographics